innosuisse-smaragd/InselBERT/README.md

 - Context information: How can we integrate context information (which fact was identified, position of anchor, position of fact within wider context) into the model?
 - Fact candidate calculation: Where and how are fact candidates calculated?
 Is this part of one of the two models?
+- Sharing of modifiers: What impact does sharing of modifiers have on performance?
+- Ignore special tokens: Multi-label classification does not automatically ignore -100 tokens when calculating loss.
+- Merging facts: What impact does merging of facts with the same modifiers have on model performance and structuring?